 SAF students train hard and fast for the business world.
-Being in a co-op only program means that you'll test-drive your professional qualities by integrating your knowledge and skills in 4 to 6 paid co-op work terms.
-The experiential learning that happens through your course work and co-op work terms will build a pathway that hones your interests, accelerates your professional development, and give you a competitive advantage.
+Being in a co-op only program means that you'll test-drive your professional qualities by integrating your knowledge and skills in 4 (AFM, Biotech/CPA, Math/CPA) to 6 (CFM) paid co-op work terms.

 AFM, Biotech/CPA, Math/CPA: Work in financial management roles in major corporations, start-ups, public agencies and not-for-profit organizations; student accountants in public accounting firms and a variety of roles in financial services.

 CFM: Work in financial management and computer science roles in major corporations and professional services firms (including financial services), start-ups, public agencies and not-for-profit organizations.

 Co-op is a mandatory benefit of the SAF programs.
 All students enrolled in a SAF program are enrolled in a co-op program.
 Co-op is defined here by the Canadian Association for Co-operative Education.
 Learn more about SAF's Student and Graduate Employment successes.

 Academic/Work Sequencing Paths for AFM and Math CPA students: